Table of Contents

 Two Team Members Get Into a Fight During a Meeting

 A graphic designer presents an idea that will require a significant amount of time from the team’s lead copywriter during a brainstorming session.
 “I don’t have the capacity to take this on,” the copywriter asserts, immediately writing off the idea.
 “This project could really help us drive more of an impact within the company.
 And you’re always adding to my workload—this is completely unfair!” the graphic designer responds.
+The argument gets so bad, that there are threats to get human resources involved.

-Conflict Resolution Skills to Use
+Conflict Resolution Techniques to Use

 - Stress management